snigi-gupta/AttendingUniversityAtBuffalo/Computer Science Important Tips/README.md

   - Introduce yourself and ask for the person's time when reaching out to a stranger.
   - Send a personalized LinkedIn note when you are sending a connection request.
 - Never give up

+### If you still have questions, you can start a new discussion in the discussion tab of the Github page.
+That way your question can be valuable and helpful to someone else too.
+I will answer it whenever possible.

+### All the very best for your Masters journey!
+You will rock it!